alejandrogaravitoarango/Lab-Recorder/README.md

 # Lab-Recorder
-Record streams from LSL into an .xdf file.
+Qt Creator project to record streams from LSL into an .xdf file.